sogno-platform/libcimpp/README.md

 3. Set the
 * source code directory, e.g.: `C:/git/libcimpp`
 * build directory, e.g.: `C:/git/libcimpp/build`
+4. Press the `Add Entry` Button and set
+* Name: CMAKE_PREFIX_PATH
+* Type: PATH
+* Value: Path to your xerces-c installation e.g. `C:/Program/xerces-c`
-4. Click on `Configure` and choose the Visual Studio project version, e.g.: `Visual Studio 15 2017`
+5. Click on `Configure` and choose the Visual Studio project version, e.g.: `Visual Studio 15 2017`
-5. Click on `Finish` and wait while CMake is configuring the project.
+6. Click on `Finish` and wait while CMake is configuring the project.
-6. Click on `Generate` to generate the Visual Studio project files.
+7. Click on `Generate` to generate the Visual Studio project files.
-7. Click on `Open Project` to open the project in Visual Studio.
+8. Click on `Open Project` to open the project in Visual Studio.
-8. In Visual Studio's main menu choose `Build -> Build Solution`.
+9. In Visual Studio's main menu choose `Build -> Build Solution`.
 This will build the `libcimpp` library.

 ### Build instructions for using libcimpp as a cmake module
 To be continued...